Create SAP connection #

 Choose the SAP connection you created previously and give the extraction a unique name.

 Then define the type of extraction.
 In our case, we want to extract a table from SAP.

-Confirm with OK to save the extraction in the repository, i.e. on the server.
+- Click [OK] to confirm and save the extraction in the repository, i.e. on the server.